-Writing Your Guide
+Writing Your Insurance Lead Generation Guide

-This type of writing isn’t limited to creating your insurance lead generating guide, you should also apply this style of writing for all of your marketing efforts, such as email marketing, call-to-action creation, and landing page production.
+This type of writing isn’t limited to creating your insurance lead generation guide, you should also apply this style of writing for all of your marketing efforts, such as email marketing, call-to-action creation, and landing page production.

 Check out my previous blog post for copywriting tips for brokers.

-Incorporating images and graphics into your insurance lead generating guide is important.
+Incorporating images and graphics into your insurance lead generation guide is important.
 Remember, it needs to be easy to follow – visuals are key to accomplishing this.
 Use visuals to complement your copy and topic.
 Whether you add them during or after you’ve finished writing your copy, your visuals should serve to highlight an important point you’re making or deconstruct the meaning of a concept in an easy-to-understand, visual way.

 The above image is an example of how we incorporated the use of visuals into our Why Online Enrollment guide.
 As you can see, we utilized imagery to make data easier to consume for the reader.
 When selecting images for your guide consider how they can be strategically placed to enhance the reader’s understanding of the material you’re covering.
 If you need help gathering visuals, check out some of my favorite free stock photo sites: